PedroMagar/MISA-O/README.md

   - b2: Interruption behaviour (default: 0, disable).
   - b1-0: Link mode (default: 00, Unlink).
 - NX: Executes Next Instruction as Operation Mode 1.
+- BTST/TST: BTST will test rd based on index apointed by rs0, while TST will utilize rs0 as a mask to compare.
 - Interruption: When enabled, will jump to **TBD** when an Interruption sign is received. *(deciding betwen addr1 or internal registry mapped to memory)*

 ## Instructions